Knowing the facts is your first defense.

 Information security refers to the protection of data.
 It is concerned about where data is stored and how it moves through networks.
 It protects both digital and physical data from intruders.

-- End users are the weakest link.
+- Your actions as a user of technology matter — a lot.
+Use caution.
 Seemingly small acts of negligence can compromise network security on campus.

 Protect Yourself.
 Stay Safe.
 Learn More.

 - Campus information security policy (Approved by Executive Council December 4, 2012)